skalaliya/agent.algorythmos/CONTRIBUTING.md

-# Contributing to Relay Clone
+# Contributing to Algorythmos AI Agents

-Thank you for your interest in contributing to Relay Clone!
+Thank you for your interest in contributing to Algorythmos AI Agents!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started